Concurrency Testing in the Linux Kernel via eBPF: Design of

 \section{Design of \tool}

-\autoref{design:overview} shows the design components and the overall workflow of \tool. \tool performs a two-phase fuzzing.
+\tool alternates between two-phases of fuzzing: sequential input exploration and concurrent schedule fuzzing.
 The first phase is sequential fuzzing, which aims to explore the input space with traditional generation and mutation strategies, maximizing code coverage.
-The second phase, concurrency fuzzing, explores thread interleaving space with the \texttt{sched\_ext}-based CCT scheduler.
-To enable fine-grained thread control in this second phase, \tool can optionally inject additional safe preemption points into the kernel code (\circled{1}) at compile time.
-The scheduler can be loaded once at test-time in a few seconds (\circled{2}) without needing to reboot or recompile the kernel.
-During the concurrency fuzzing phase, to enhance concurrent exploration, we develop a concurrency mutation strategy (\circled{3}) to generate multi-threaded syscall programs.
-As \tool 's core, we propose a lightweight and effective scheduler to control the concurrent behavior of the test case under the \texttt{sched\_ext} scheduling policy (\circled{4}).
-As such, during execution of a multi-threaded test input (\circled{5}), \tool replaces the native OS scheduling algorithm for a chosen subset of threads.
-When a scheduling point (e.g. an I/O block) is reached, \tool enforces a schedule decision and selects the next thread to run from the set of runnable candidates according to a CCT scheduling algorithm. \tool repeats this scheduling process until all concurrent threads are finished.
-In doing so, \tool can effectively serialize (\circled{6}) non-determistic multi-threaded executions in a controlled order according to any CCT algorithm, thereby increasing the likelihood of triggering bugs that manifest due to rare interleavings.
-During the execution of sequential or controlled concurrefnt test cases, \tool monitors whether the kernel under test crashes or terminates with any errors, in addition to collecting code coverage feedback (\circled{7}) to drive exploration of the input space.
+The second phase, concurrency fuzzing, constitutes the core of \tool and focuses on exploring the thread interleaving space.

+\autoref{design:overview} illustrates the design components and the overall workflow of \tool.
+To increase exploration granularity in this phase, \tool optionally instruments the kernel under test with additional preemption-safe scheduling points at compile time (\circled{1}).
+The \tool scheduler can be loaded once at test-time (\circled{2}) without needing to reboot or recompile the kernel.
+During the concurrency fuzzing, \tool employs a concurrency-aware mutation strategy (\circled{3}) to generate multi-threaded syscall programs.
+As the core component of \tool, we propose a novel CCT scheduler based on temporal isolation scheduling to control the concurrent execution via eBPF (\circled{4}).
+During the execution of a multi-threaded test input (\circled{5}) in the concurrency fuzzing phase, \tool delegates the scheduling control of target tasks to the CCT scheduler.
+When a scheduling point (e.g. a CPU yield) is reached, \tool enforces a schedule decision and selects the next thread to run from the set of runnable candidates according to specific CCT scheduling strategies. \tool repeats this scheduling process until all concurrent threads are finished.
+In doing so, \tool can effectively serialize and control (\circled{6}) multi-threaded executions into temporal isolation, thereby increasing the likelihood of triggering bugs that manifest due to rare interleavings. \tool always monitors whether the kernel under test crashes or terminates with any errors, in addition to collecting code coverage feedback (\circled{7}) to drive exploration of the input space.